timmyfaraday/AdditionalUnits.jl/README.md

-# AdditionalUnits
+# AdditionalUnits.jl

-A Julia package defining some additional units on top of Unitful.jl, including
+A Julia package defining some additional units on top of Unitful.jl, including:
 - Euro [€]
 - WattHour [Wh]
 - VoltAmpere [VA]